 The novel coronavirus and the resulting disease COVID-19 have disrupted everything and everyone, both across the U.S. and around the world.
 To keep this virus from spreading, the CDC and governments at all levels have encouraged “social distancing,” leading to the widespread cancellation of events and closure of non-essential businesses.
 As a result, the campuses of most higher education institutions have been closed, and students have been sent home or told not to return from spring break.
 Institutions are now forced to move classes online, requiring crash courses for faculty in both remote teaching and online curriculum development to prepare them for emergency online teaching.

 Higher Digital realizes that in the short term, our direct assistance will primarily be limited to existing clients, but we want to help institutions generally however we can.
-To that end, we have compiled this listing of trusted resources, many of which point to further sources of information, advice, and technology tools or discounts.
-Please contact us if you have any questions, corrections, or suggestions at [email protected].
+Please contact us if you have any questions at email@example.com.